Abdulhalim7177/Abdulhalim7177/README.md

 Abdulhalim Muhammad Yaro

-Software Engineer & Full Stack Developer | Kano, Nigeria 🇳🇬 I'm a software engineer with a fire for creating seamless web experiences and a keen eye for efficient database management.
+Software Engineer & Full Stack Developer | Kano, Nigeria 🇳🇬 <br>
+I'm a software engineer with a fire for creating seamless web experiences and a keen eye for efficient database management.
 I bring my skills to life for a variety of clients, from individual dreamers to established companies.